-As you enter your autumn years, it’s more important than ever to take care of your brain health.
+Nutrients For Your Brain: As you enter your autumn years, taking care of your brain health is more important than ever.
 One easy way to keep a sharp brain?
 Eat a healthy diet full of nutrients that prevent cognitive decline.
-For best results, nutritionists recommend not focusing on any one superfood, but rather on hitting all the key nutrients through well-rounded eating.
+For best results, nutritionists recommend not focusing on superfoods but hitting all the key nutrients through well-rounded eating.

 Read on to find out how to age your brain gracefully for the long run with these top nutrients for brain health.